We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

-If you’re looking to get green fingered and start gardening this year, it can be a little overwhelming knowing where to begin.
-The choice of tools, equipment and gardening gear can feel never ending to the beginner.
+If you’re looking to get green-fingered and start gardening this year, it can be a little overwhelming knowing where to begin.
+The choice of tools, equipment and gardening gear can feel never-ending to the beginner.
 However, even the most seasoned gardener has a basic set of tools that see him through most of the year - these have probably been in his arsenal since his first gardening days!
 Here’s a list of our top 5 essential tools to get you started.

 Handheld and lightweight, a trowel is a versatile tool that is used for digging out small weed patches and planting herbs and flowers.
 Stainless steel shovels are the most durable and will provide you with years of use.
-Aim for a trowel that has a pointed shovel, rather than a square edge.
+Aim for a trowel that has a pointed shovel rather than a square edge.
 This makes it much easier to dig precise holes and helps cut through any tough areas, such as soil that’s heavy with clay or rocks.

-Pruning and deadheading plants is a year round job, so a good quality pair of secateurs is essential to keeping your garden neat and healthy.
+Pruning and deadheading plants is a year-round job, so a good quality pair of secateurs is essential to keeping your garden neat and healthy.
 As they are handheld, you want a pair of secateurs that are lightweight yet sturdy, with a good safety catch to prevent any nasty accidents.
 A good pair of secateurs will cut through tough bushes and branches without too much trouble.
 You’ll probably come across two types of secateurs - anvil and bypass.
-Bypass secateurs work similar to scissors and it’s these you’re likely to use the most in everyday gardening.
+Bypass secateurs work similar to scissors, and it’s these you’re likely to use the most in everyday gardening.

 A garden fork is one of the most versatile tools for preparing and maintaining your garden.
 It can be used for breaking up hard soil, digging up heavily weeded areas and aerating the soil.
 It’s much better than a spade for stony ground, as the prongs can hinge underneath rocks, lifting them out.
 Steel options are the most durable and will last you a lifetime of gardening.
 Look for forks with long handles.
-These will allow you to use your weight on them when digging, as well as providing you with added leverage for breaking up tough soil areas.
+These will allow you to use your weight on them when digging, as well as provide you with added leverage for breaking up tough soil areas.